abhishekmorla/todo-notification/README.md

 <h1>To Get Notification </h1>
 Install : https://play.google.com/store/apps/details?id=com.hackingsimplified.notifyme

-1) Copy-paste the token when asked in the script.
+1) Copy the token from app and paste when asked in the script.